-The Governing Board has three core functions for its school, as set out in the 2017 Department for Education’s Governors’ Handbook:
+The Governing Board has three core functions for its school, as set out in the 2019 Department for Education’s Governors’ Handbook:

 - Ensuring clarity of ethos, vision and strategic direction;

-- Holding executive leaders to account for the educational performance of the organisation and its pupils, and the performance management of staff; and
+- Holding executive leaders to account for the educational performance of the organisation and its pupils, and the effective and efficient performance management of staff; and

 - Overseeing the financial performance of the organisation and making sure its money is well spent.

-Over time, Governors may take on additional responsibilities to support a particular strategic priority of the school (e.g. part of the curriculum or Key Stage), a project (e.g. connected to buildings or I.T.) or to meet a particular statutory responsibility (e.g. special educational needs or looked after children).
+Over time, Governors may take on additional responsibilities to support a particular strategic priority of the school (e.g. part of the curriculum or Key Stage), a project (e.g. connected to buildings or I.T.) or to meet a particular statutory responsibility (e.g. special educational needs, safeguarding or looked after children).
 Having these additional responsibilities enables Governors to learn more about the school and contribute in different ways.

-A Governor is often referred to as a “critical friend”, offering support and challenge to the Head Teacher and staff, whilst aiming for continuous improvement in educational outcomes for all children within the school.
+A Governor is often referred to as a “critical friend”, offering both support and challenge to the Head Teacher and staff, whilst aiming for continuous improvement in educational outcomes for all children within the school.